- Medical Student Services

 A model of the 5-year program calendar is included here, though individualization of schedules is anticipated.
 Currently, MAS classes are offered all day Tuesday and Thursday; electives will likely be offered on Wednesday morning in the next academic year.
 The current MAS class schedules are available here.

 Students will be responsible for funding the MAS degree.
 The anticipated costs are detailed here.
 The Office of Student Financial Services can provide assistance and information about student loans.
-Please contact Clinical and Translational Research Pathway Director George Sawaya (firstname.lastname@example.org) for updates on funding possibilities.
+Please contact Clinical and Translational Research Pathway Director Peter Chin-Hong (email@example.com) for updates on funding possibilities.

-The program will be advertised to first- and second-year medical students at the Fall Pathways informational meetings; applications will be accepted from second-year medical students in January 2012.
-Successful applicants will be informed of their acceptance before the end of January and wlll begin course work in July/August 2012.
+The program will be advertised to first- and second-year medical students at the Fall Pathways informational meetings; applications will be accepted from second-year medical students in January.
+Successful applicants will be informed of their acceptance before the end of January and will begin course work in July/August.

 The program will be highly competitive; the MAS program will enroll no more than four students per year.
 Successful applicants will demonstrate a passion for a career in clinical and translational research; prior experience in clinical and translational research is useful but not mandatory.
-The application deadline is January 4, 2013 and decisions will be made before the end of January.
-The application materials can be found here; please use the specific instructions for the combined 5-year MD/MAS program.
+The application and deadline can be found here and decisions will be made at the end of January.
+Please use the specific instructions for the combined 5-year MD/MAS program.
 You need not complete the online UCSF Graduate Division application or pay the processing fee until you are accepted into the program.

-The contact person is Clinical and Translational Research Pathway Director George Sawaya, MD.
+The contact person is Clinical and Translational Research Pathway Director Peter Chin-Hong, MD.